rwaffen/pupin/docs/plans.md

 ## Install all components with a plan

-WiP: All in one installation
+All in one installation of puppetserver, ca and a db

 ```
 bolt plan run bootstrap::all